RodgerOliver/ethical-hacking/README.md

   * `airmon-ng check kill`
 * Start Monitor Mode
   * `airmon-ng start wlan0`
+* Get the interface up
+  * `ifconfig wlan0 up`
 * Restart Network Manager
   * `service NetworkManager restart`
 ## Packet Sniffing
 [Airodump-ng](https://www.aircrack-ng.org/doku.php?id=airodump-ng)

+After changing the mode of the wireless adapter to Monitor, you are able to capture all packets sent arround you.

+Now you can see all the APs and clients arround you, their channel and MAC addresses.

 * Start Sniffing
   * `airodump-ng wlan0mon`
 * Sniff In A Specific Network